 The core business facing unit of Optimal Trace is the requirement.
 Requirements exist within the context of a package.
 Two types of requirements can be created in a project, simple requirements and structured requirements.
 Simple requirements are specifications you would like the system to support.
 A simple requirement can optionally contain one or more items.
 An item is information that supplements the simple requirement.
 For example, an item may contain a data type name and definition.
 Items may contain links to related resources, and custom properties.
-Simple requirements also may contain links to related resources and its own set of notes, custom properties, and non-functional requirements associated with it.
+Simple requirements also may contain links to related resources, custom properties, and notes.
+Each structured requirement can have links to related resources and its own set of notes, custom properties, and non-functional requirements associated with it.